hyperledger-labs/splice/cluster/README.md

    * if using `external` as the provider, generate and commit the Pulumi secret provider configuration files for the new stacks using the steps outlined in [troubleshooting external stacks](#troubleshooting-external-stacks) to ensure the pulumi preview job on your PR succeeds.
-1. If using `external` as the provider, deploy the operator from the deployment branch to create the new stacks CRs.
+1. If using `external` as the provider, deploy the operator from the deployment branch to create the new stack's k8s Custom Resources.
 1. Once the operator has applied your changes successfully and you can confirm that the cluster is (still) healthy (no alerts, health check failures etc.), report to our partners that you have completed the prepare step (setting a good example).
 1. Make sure that a sufficient number (ideally all) of our partners have also prepared their SVs for migration.
    See [below](#checking-the-readiness-of-partners) for ideas on how to determine this.
-1. Coordinate with all other SVs to schedule a migration via governance vote.
+1. Only for Hard Domain Migrations: Coordinate with all other SVs to schedule a migration via governance vote.
    For testing (or if our SVs have a governance majority) you can also run `cncluster hard_domain_migration_trigger`.
 1. Make sure that [validators](https://daholdings.slack.com/archives/C06QB1ZEGCE) are informed about the scheduled hard migration, the expected downtime associated with that, and the expected version and migration ID after the migration.
-1. Deactivate our periodic health checks, backups and backup status checks for the target cluster by merging a PR to `main` (close to the scheduled synchronizer pausing date).
+1. Deactivate our periodic health checks for the target cluster by merging a PR to `main` (close to the scheduled synchronizer pausing date).
    If periodic SV runbook redeployments are scheduled for the target cluster, deactivate those as well.
+   You can optionally disable backups and backup status checks.
+If you don't, they will just fail with no further consequences, at least let people on monitoring rotation know that this is expected until HDM/DR is done.
-1. Take down the `multi-validator` stack.
+1. Take down the `multi-validator` stack if it exists.
 From the deployment directory on the current release branch, run `CI=true cncluster pulumi multi-validator down`.
+1. Request PAM access some time before the scheduled time.
+   Keep in mind a PAM request lasts for 4h, so you want to ensure you'll have PAM for the duration of the meeting.
-1. Wait until the scheduled time has arrived, the domain is paused and a migration dump has been exported.
+1. Wait until the scheduled time has arrived.
+For hard domain migrations, the domain should be paused and a migration dump should be exported.
    If unsure, check the logs of the SV app (and any validator apps) for an entry such as "Wrote domain migration dump" (e.g., via [GCE Log Explorer](https://console.cloud.google.com/logs/query;query=resource.labels.cluster_name%3D%22cn-devnet%22%0A%22Wrote%20domain%20migration%20dump%22;summaryFields=resource%252Flabels%252Fnamespace_name:false:32:beginning;cursorTimestamp=2024-10-09T13:01:30.491233228Z;duration=PT30M?project=da-cn-devnet)).
 1. Take a screenshot of the amulet balance of our SVs.
 You'll use this as a reference to check the balance after the migration is complete.
-1. Wait until all our apps have fully caught up.
+1. For hard domain migrations: Wait until all our apps have fully caught up.
    For a good margin of safety, the last "Ingested transaction" log entry for each app should be >10 minutes old.
    It's probably easiest to check this via the [GCE Log Explorer](https://console.cloud.google.com/logs/query;query=resource.labels.cluster_name%3D%22cn-devnet%22%0A%22Ingested%20transaction%22;summaryFields=resource%252Flabels%252Fnamespace_name:false:32:beginning;cursorTimestamp=2024-10-11T04:41:04.651869226Z;duration=PT30M?project=da-cn-devnet).
    Once you have verified this, move onto the next step quickly (no need to wait for the go-ahead from the person leading the call).